 - Personal cutting machine (I used a Cricut Explore Air 2)

-- SVG Spiral Ornament Pattern (click the text for the free file)
+- SVG Spiral Ornament Pattern

 The process for this ornament is more hands-on after the cutting of the design.
 When I cut out the design, I wasn’t getting through the card stock.
 I finally went to change the blade and found that my blade had some form of material stuck around it.
 Once this problem was resolved, the cutting was so easy.
 I really like using two-sided paper.
 I chose red which had burgundy on the other side.
 The only downside to using this kind of paper is the core of the paper is white and shows a bit on the edges of the paper.